-There is evidence of work at developing potential and actual levels of commercialization.
-The following sources of evidence can be used to demonstrate multiple levels of commercialization:
+- Criterion 1: There is evidence of work at developing potential and actual levels of commercialization.
+The following sources of evidence can be used to demonstrate multiple levels of commercialization: - 1.
+List A (all are required) - a.
+Statements from employers, customers, or others involved in the commercialization activity regarding the candidate's participation and accomplishments. - b.
+Candidate generated narrative of personal accomplishments within commercialization activities.

-- a.
-List A (all are required) - i.
-Statements from employers, customers, or others involved in the commercialization activity regarding the candidate's participation and accomplishments. - ii.
-Candidate generated narrative of personal accomplishments within commercialization activities. - b.
-List B: At least two sources of evidence from this list are required to show substantial commercialization.
+- 2 List B: At least two sources of evidence from this list are required to show substantial commercialization.
 At least 3 sources of evidence from this list are required to show outstanding commercialization.
 All sources of evidence included in the candidate's application must have been completed during the period of review.
-The candidate must include a narrative explaining how each item meets this criterion.

-- i.
-Business Plan, including funding strategy, for proposed commercial enterprise to be started in the region. - ii.
-Program development outside the University which encourages commercialization. - iii.
-Obtaining grants or similar financial support (not included in Scholarship) that assists in development of a commercial venture (includes research incentive Third Frontier Grants in Ohio). - iv.
-Assumption of a significant professional leadership position in a commercial enterprise during the period of review. - v.
-Verifiable products or services resulting from candidate's commercialization responsibilities. - vi.
-Organizing a student community commercialization project or club outside of normal teaching responsibilities that requires significant commitment. - vii.
-Organizes/hosts a commercialization conference at the international, national, state, or local level. - viii.
-Receives a notable commercialization award. - ix.
-Evidence of confidential commercial scholarly activity, particularly in engineering, which has been verified as commercially impactful by the Department. - x.
+The candidate must include a narrative explaining how each item meets this criterion. - a.
+Business Plan, including funding strategy, for proposed commercial enterprise to be started in the region. - b.
+Program development outside the University which encourages commercialization. - c.
+Obtaining grants or similar financial support (not included in Scholarship) that assists in development of a commercial venture (includes research incentive Third Frontier Grants in Ohio). - d.
+Assumption of a significant professional leadership position in a commercial enterprise during the period of review. - e.
+Verifiable products or services resulting from candidate's commercialization responsibilities. - f.
+Organizing a student community commercialization project or club outside of normal teaching responsibilities that requires significant commitment. - g.
+Organizes/hosts a commercialization conference at the international, national, state, or local level. - h.
+Receives a notable commercialization award. - Evidence of confidential commercial scholarly activity, particularly in engineering, which has been verified as commercially impactful by the department. - j.
 Other relevant documentation of candidate's commercialization activities.